Feeds:

 Others complain, however, about a dark, dreary, rundown feel, and lament the lack of private bathrooms in most of the rooms, though those that there are, both private and shared, are beautifully decorated.
 Radios, TVs, refrigerators and ice machines, staples of a more conventional modern hotel, are conspicuous by their absence.
 Wireless connection can also be unreliable.
 And the verdict on the food and drink available in the café is similarly mixed.

-On my one visit (this article has refuelled my desire to go again on my next trip), I found the people welcoming, if, perhaps, a little earnest, and the coffee and vegetarian sandwich wholesome.
+On my previous visit (preparing this article has refuelled my desire to go again on my upcoming trip), I found the people welcoming, if, perhaps, a little earnest, and the coffee and vegetarian sandwiches wholesome.

 So if you want to get a glimpse, warts and all, of what it might have been like to stay in the neighbourhood in those “heady” days, this is as close as you are likely to come in modern day San Francisco.
 Moreover, if you want to understand what makes a historic part of the city tick, a visit to Sami Sunchild’s Red Victorian is essential.